JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Pre-trained Language Models}

-We adopt five strong and prevalent pre-trained language models, namely LLaMA-7B, LLaMA-13B \cite{LLaMA}, LLaMA2-7B, LLaMA2-13B \cite{LLaMA2}, and Falcon-7B \cite{Falcon}, for our experiments.
+We adopt seven prevalent pre-trained language models, namely Falcon-7B \citep{Falcon}, Mistral 7B \cite{mistral}, LLaMA-7B, LLaMA-13B \citep{LLaMA}, LLaMA2-7B, LLaMA2-13B \citep{LLaMA2}, and LLaMA3-8B \cite{llama3}, for our experiments.
 These models are trained on trillions of tokens and are among the most widely used open-source language models.

 \paragraph{Evaluation Tasks and Datasets} We focus on performance on unseen tasks and datasets.
-We evaluate models on popular aggregated benchmarks: MMLU \cite{MMLU} consisting of 57 tasks of exam questions and BBH \cite{BBH} including 23 challenging tasks from BIG-Bench \cite{srivastava2023beyond} following \cite{chung2022scaling}.
+We evaluate models on popular aggregated benchmarks: MMLU \citep{MMLU} consisting of 57 tasks of exam questions and BBH \citep{BBH} including 23 challenging tasks from BIG-Bench \citep{srivastava2023beyond} following \citet{chung2022scaling}.
 In addition, we adopt tasks with complex input and output structures for evaluation.
-Specifically, we use the NER, RE, and EE tasks from InstructUIE \cite{wang2023instructuie} and the NL2SQL task which requires the conversion of natural language queries into SQL using a provided structured database schema consisting of table names and column names.
+Specifically, we use the NER, RE, and EE tasks from InstructUIE \citep{wang2023instructuie} and the NL2SQL task which requires the conversion of natural language queries into SQL using a provided structured database schema consisting of table names and column names.
 For NER and RE, we use datasets unseen during training.
-Specifically, we use 5 datasets, namely, AI, literature, music, politics, and science, from CrossNER \cite{CrossNER} for the NER task and 2 datasets, namely CoNLL2004 \cite{conll04} and FewRel \cite{FewRel}, for the RE task.
-For the unseen EE task, we use ACE2005 \cite{ace2005-annotation}, CASIE \cite{Satyapanich_Ferraro_Finin_2020}, and PHEE \cite{PHEE} datasets for evaluation.
-We use the Spider \cite{yu-etal-2018-spider} dataset for NL2SQL.
+Specifically, we use 5 datasets, namely, AI, literature, music, politics, and science, from CrossNER \citep{CrossNER} for the NER task and 2 datasets, namely CoNLL2004 \citep{conll04} and FewRel \citep{FewRel}, for the RE task.
+For the unseen EE task, we use ACE2005 \citep{ace2005-annotation}, CASIE \citep{Satyapanich_Ferraro_Finin_2020}, and PHEE \citep{PHEE} datasets for evaluation.
+We use the Spider \citep{yu-etal-2018-spider} dataset for NL2SQL.
 Apart from datasets in MMLU and BBH, we randomly select up to 500 examples for each dataset from its test set for evaluation so that a single dataset will not dominate the results of its task and the evaluation cost is acceptable.
 The details of evaluation datasets and prompts are in Appendix \ref{section:evaluation}.

-\paragraph{Evaluation Metrics} We use accuracy for MMLU and BBH following \cite{chung2022scaling}, entity F1 for the NER task, relation boundary F1 for the RE task, event trigger F1 and argument F1 for the EE task following \cite{wang2023instructuie}, and execution accuracy for the NL2SQL task following \cite{yu-etal-2018-spider}.
+\paragraph{Evaluation Metrics} We use accuracy for MMLU and BBH following \citet{chung2022scaling}, entity F1 for the NER task, relation boundary F1 for the RE task, event trigger F1 and argument F1 for the EE task following \citet{wang2023instructuie}, and execution accuracy for NL2SQL following \citet{yu-etal-2018-spider}.